If you honestly counted up the hours of each workday that were truly productive, the final tally may surprise you.

 In fact, a number of studies have shown that 9-to-5ers log less than three hours of productivity for each 8-hour working day.

-While you may not realize how much time distractions cost you in terms of productivity, here are 10 productivity tips to deal with distractions and make your productive hours, well, more productive.
+While you may not realize how much time distractions cost you in terms of productivity, here are 11 productivity tips to deal with distractions and create your own productive work environment.

 Let’s face it, life doesn’t come to a screeching halt when you enter the office so dealing with personal issues at work is inevitable, and perfectly understandable.